PhilipYip1988/python-tutorials/014_csv_pickle_json/readme.md

 ![img_018](./images/img_018.png)

-Each line is a single tab delimited string and that string is enclosed in an otherwise empty list.
+Notice that each line read is a list of strings.

 Recall that the class ```list``` can be used on an iterator to see all the available items left: